montysecurity/literature/writeups/tryhackme/dogcat/README.md

 done
 ```

+### offline research

 machine expired - going to do some research on this script to see how it is exploitable

 psuedo-code